nikdeapen/address/README.md

 ## Owned & Reference Types

 Address types that are not `Copy` have owned and `Ref` types (example: `Domain` & `DomainRef`).
 This allows both owned types and types that do not require allocation.
-They can be easily converted between each other. `Cow` is not used to avoid complicated ownership.
+These types can be easily converted between one another.

 ## Standard Library Types

-IP addresses and socket addresses are different from the standard library counterparts.
+IP addresses and socket addresses are different from their standard library counterparts.
 They can be easily converted between each other.
 There is a difference in IPv6 socket addresses where the `flow_info` and `scope_id` are not included as part of the address.